 You’ve just finished assembling an electronic project and are ready to power it up, only to realize the battery might be connected backwards.
 In an instant, a simple mistake can destroy hours of work.
 Reverse polarity is one of the most common causes of circuit failure, from hobby projects to industrial systems.
 The good news is that a well-designed reverse polarity protection using MOSFET technique can guard every circuit you build, with near-zero efficiency penalty.

 A common way to protect a circuit from incorrect power connections is to use a diode, but it wastes energy and generates heat even when connected correctly.
-This can be a problem for low voltage devices like battery-powered gadgets.
+This can be a problem for low-voltage devices like battery-powered gadgets.
 A smarter solution is reverse polarity protection using a MOSFET, which acts as a small electronic switch that only lets power flow the right way, wastes very little energy, and helps the battery last longer.
 If you want to learn more about MOSFETs, how they’re constructed, their types, and how they work, check out this article: “What is MOSFET: Its Construction, Types and Working.”

 Want to learn more about Electronic Circuits and practical project designs?
 Visit our page for easy tutorials and real-world applications.
 Start building smarter and safer electronics today!.
 A smarter solution is reverse polarity protection using a P-channel MOSFET, which acts as an electronically-controlled switch that conducts only under correct polarity, introduces a voltage drop of less than 0.1 V, and helps the battery last longer.